Last updated October 2023

-Over a number of years, the project team has met and continues to meet with a wide group of external stakeholders to discuss the project and help minimize impacts during the construction period.
-The project team will continue to share updates with and listen to stakeholders throughout the lifecycle of the project.
+The project team has met and continues to meet with a wide group of external stakeholders to discuss the project and minimize impacts during the construction period.
+The project team will continue to update and listen to stakeholders throughout the lifecycle of the project.

 Additionally, staff and community groups developed contract requirements in the tender that aim to achieve social benefits/impacts for African Nova Scotian and Mi’kmaw community groups and other equity seeking groups.
 For more information, read the staff report.